leggedrobotics/physical_terrain_parameter_learning/base_wvn/README.md

 roslaunch grand_tour_ros1 lidars.launch
 rosrun grand_tour_ros1 rosbag_play.sh *.bag # after cd into the folder containing the bag files
 ```
+If you use GrandTour dataset, we also provide the `lidars.rviz` file for visualizing relevant topics in our pipeline.
+Download it from [here](https://drive.google.com/file/d/1-iGgFD2KczRin03ITAk0-yzYVLS3yDb_/view?usp=drive_link) and replace the original one in the GrandTour dataset folder `~/git/grand_tour_dataset/examples_ros1/grand_tour_ros1/cfg/lidars.rviz`.

 ### Tmux Usage
 `Ctrl+B` then press `arrow keys` to switch between panels in the cli and use `Ctrl+C` to stop.
 To kill the tmux session, press your prefix (e.g. `Ctrl+A` or `B`, which is the default) and then `:` and type `kill-session`, then hit `Enter`.

 ## Offline Training
-Download segment_anything model checkpoint from [here](https://drive.google.com/file/d/1TU3asknvo1UKdhx0z50ghHDt1C_McKJu/view?usp=drive_link) and speicify the path in the config file.
+Download segment_anything model checkpoint from [here](https://drive.google.com/file/d/1m7-1JiITaYPDEOrq1YrQPlHtTCxwFbc9/view?usp=drive_link) and speicify the path in the config file.
 ### Extracting Offline Dataset
 It is generated from the online rosbag playing.
 By setting `label_ext_mode: bool=True` you can record the dataset.
 The corresponding settings and paths are in config file.
-Please change the paths in the `play_base_wvn.sh` file to your own paths.
+Please change the paths in the `play_base_wvn.sh` file to your own paths (or you just use the rosbag playing from the GrandTour dataset).

-You need to make sure the rosbag path is set to your own ones in `play_rosbag.sh` before executing the following.
 ```bash
 ./src/wild_visual_navigation_ros/scripts/play_base_wvn.sh  # start all base_wvn nodes